How to Add Autocomplete Search to Your WordPress Site

 These days, users expect to find the answers they need quickly.
-As search engines grow more and more accurate, people get used to finding the pages and content they’re looking for with minimal effort required.
+As search engines grow more and more accurate, people get used to finding the pages and content that match their search query with minimal effort required.

 That’s why it can be a jarring experience to jump from a powerful search engine to using a website’s internal search functionality.
 Although WordPress’ search feature works well enough out of the box, it lacks some of the advanced options that most visitors have become accustomed to using, such as autocomplete.

 This is where autocomplete search suggestions come in handy.
 By implementing WordPress search suggestions, you increase the chances that users will spend more time on your site.
 You make it easier for them to find the content they want, which results in a better overall experience.
 Plus, it’s not hard to implement WP autocomplete search if you’re using the right plugin.